cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ![Button Approve](/doc-images/button-approve.png)

-In the Approvals view, click the Trusted Parties tab.
+In the Approvals view, click the **Trusted Parties** tab.

 The view shows entries for invites that have been approved or denied.
 The invites entries are grouped in to **Pending** and **Actioned**.

 ![action approve](/doc-images/actionedapprove3.png)

-The Approvals view, also shows these details of the trusted party:
+The Approvals view also shows these details of the trusted party:

 - their location.
 - their email address.